BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/CASA/readme.md

 ### Jurisdictions with Tenant Protections

 Jurisdiction housing policies come from the [Association of Bay Area Governments' Housing Policy Database](http://housing.abag.ca.gov/policysearch).
-Please note that the data in the Equity Analysis has caveats due to discrepancies between the user-friendly interface and the underlying dataset in addition to the dataset becoming partially out of date:
+Please note that the data in the Equity Analysis has caveats due to discrepancies between the user-friendly interface and the underlying dataset in addition to the dataset becoming partially out of date.
+These issues have since been resolved on the ABAG website, but they have not been addressed in the public version of the equity analysis:

 1. Mountain View CDP is listed as having both rent stabilization and just cause policies, but CDPs have no authority to enact such policies.
 The City of Mountain View has both, but the interface says the City of Mountain View has neither.
 The dataset correctly states the city has both.
 2. Richmond has both rent stabilization and just cause policies, but the interface says it has neither.
 The database correctly states the city has both.